OverTicked/jogoraid/README.md

 - follow instructions on white text box following cursor

 ## something went wrong?
-- if you dont see a white text box trailing your cursor, click [here](https://github.com/OverTicked/jogoraid/wiki)
+- for v1.2.1, if you dont see a white text box trailing your cursor, click [here](https://github.com/OverTicked/jogoraid/wiki)
+- for pv1.3.8, no one will probably download that version until i wake up so lol